trivial-space/sketches/README.md

 improve the technical workflow for creating and developing such virtual spaces.
 During a long research and learning period, some interconnected programming libraries and tools evolved, that improve the creation of web based virtual reality by code.
-Together they enable a live coding environment for WebGL scenes, with hot code and shader reloading as well as controlled application and WebGL state preservation in live coding sessions.
+Together they enable a development environment for WebGL scenes, with hot code and shader reloading as well as application and WebGL state preservation in live coding sessions.

 This workflow builds on following libraries: